3 Modifying Existing Transients

 This function edits the suffix or group at LOC in PREFIX, by setting the PROP of its plist to VALUE.

 Most of these functions do not signal an error if they cannot perform the requested modification.
 The functions that insert new suffixes show a warning if LOC cannot be found in PREFIX without signaling an error.
 The reason for doing it like this is that establishing a key binding (and that is what we essentially are trying to do here) should not prevent the rest of the configuration from loading.
-Among these functions only transient-get-suffix and transient-suffix-put may signal an error.
+Among these functions only transient-get-suffix and transient-suffix-put signal an error by default.
+If you really want the insert functions to also signal an error, set transient-error-on-insert-failure to t.